What is risk exposure in business? What is pure risk?

 In this case, the residual, or leftover, risk is roughly $2 million.

-Managing residual risk comes down to the organization's willingness to adjust the acceptable level of risk in any given scenario.
+Residual risk management comes down to the organization's willingness to adjust the acceptable level of risk in any given scenario.
 For any residual risk present, organizations can do the following:

 • Nothing.
-Assuming the residual risk is below the acceptable level of risk in any endeavor, organizations can simply accept that the implemented controls have proven effective enough to reduce the risk to an acceptable level.
+Assuming that the residual risk is below the acceptable level of risk in any endeavor, organizations can simply accept that the implemented controls have proved effective enough to reduce the risk to an acceptable level.

-• Evaluate controls vs. mitigation costs to make a decision.
-In the case where the residual risk is still beyond the acceptable level of risk and the cost of the needed controls and countermeasures is too high, organizations may need to accept the risk, regardless of what residual risk remains.
+• Evaluate controls vs. mitigation costs.
+In the case where the residual risk is still beyond the acceptable level of risk and the cost of the needed controls and countermeasures is too high, organizations might have to accept the risk, regardless of what residual risk remains.

-In general, when addressing residual risk, organizations should follow the following steps:
+In general, when addressing residual risk, organizations should take the following steps:

 1. Identify relevant governance, risk and compliance requirements.